 When back outside, spray disinfectant on your hands (or sterilize your hands with disinfectant wipes), then remove your mask, if you’re wearing one, with clean hands by the ear strings, without touching the outside.

-When you arrive home, take off your shoes and jacket and leave them outside if possible.
-Wash your hands thoroughly with soap and water for a minimum of 20 seconds (the most effective cleaning method against the virus), then change clothes and put everything into the washing machine, including fabric masks.
-Wash your hands again.
+Upon arriving home, wash your hands thoroughly with soap and water for a minimum of 20 seconds (the most effective cleaning method against the virus).

-Online grocery delivery services are widely available in the Lower Mainland; however, most are overwhelmed right now.
-So getting your necessities this way may take longer than you can afford to wait.
-If you’re able-bodied and mobile, you might consider leaving online shopping for vulnerable populations, and taking advantage of the senior shopping hours that many stores are offering (usually the first hour of opening).
+Online grocery delivery services are now widely available across the Lower Mainland, with minimal waits and plenty of selection.
+Some stores offer free delivery, while others charge a small fee.
+If you’re able-bodied and mobile, you can also take advantage of senior shopping hours that some stores are offering (usually the first hour of opening).

 With these tips in hand, we hope you’ll be able to shop with greater confidence and safety.
 Stay well, everyone!